mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

 ```

 ## Usage
-The simplest use of the mimurl library is to call the match function and pass URL and pattern as string parameters.
+The simplest use of the Mimurl library is to call the match function and pass URL and pattern as string parameters.
 The returned object has the Boolean `success` property that determines whether the matching was successful.
 If yes, the `fields` property will contain names and values of fields parsed out of the URL according to the definitions in the pattern:

 ```typescript
 import * as mimurl from "mimurl"